May 14, 2025

 • Self-awareness

-The CASPer’s purpose is to assess your soft skills.
+The Casper’s purpose is to assess your soft skills.

-CASPer Test Format
+Casper Test Format

-CASPer now provides an optional 10-minute break between questions and another five-minute break midway through the typed response section.
-The CASPer test takes approximately 90 to 110 minutes to complete.
+Casper provides an optional 10-minute break after the video response section and another 5-minute break halfway through the typed response section.
+The Casper test takes approximately 65-85 minutes to complete.

 Ensure you give complete answers because you can’t review them at the end.
 A different person grades each section, and once the exam has been scored, it’s sent to the programs you selected.
 You won’t receive your score, nor will you have access to it.